Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

-The prior over $\bh$ is scale invariant $p_\text{SI}(\bh)=\|\bh\|^{-N_h}$.
-Over the polynomial coefficients $\bm{c}$ we choose a uniform prior.
-This is justified by the translation invariance of $y$ and the linearity of the polynomials w.r.t.\ their coefficients.
+The prior over $\bh$ is hyperbolic-isotropic (as stated before).
+Over the polynomial coefficients $\bm{c}$, we choose a uniform prior, which is justified by translation invariance of $y$ and the linearity of the polynomials w.r.t.\ their coefficients.
 Together we have

-Note the difference between $\bh$ and $\bh^*$.
-This prior over $\bh^*$ can be regarded as having a cylindrical symmetry.